HypeCheck

 What the Science Says

 Black currant extract is a concentrated berry supplement rich in anthocyanins — the pigments that give black currants their deep color and most of their health properties.
-One small double-blind clinical trial found that 7 days of supplementation increased fat burning during moderate-intensity exercise by about 29% and produced a modest additional drop in systolic blood pressure after exercise.
-Lab studies suggest the anthocyanins in black currant may also have anti-inflammatory and antioxidant properties, and animal research hints at potential blood sugar and cognitive benefits, though these have not been confirmed in humans.
+One small clinical trial found that taking it for 7 days increased fat burning during moderate exercise by about 29% and produced a slightly larger drop in systolic blood pressure after exercise compared to placebo.
+Lab studies also suggest it may help slow starch digestion (potentially useful for blood sugar control) and protect cells from inflammation and oxidative stress, though these findings come from test tubes and animal models, not human trials.

 What It Doesn't Do